 However, there are weighty reasons to be evaluated by the Court in whose Italian district the other spouse resides.

 After hearing the public prosecutor, the authorization is granted by a non-contestable decree issued in the council chamber by the competent Court.

-The power of attorney must contain the indication of the person with whom the marriage is to be contracted.
+A power of attorney must indicate the person with whom the marriage will be contracted.

 The celebration of the marriage with a power attorney can also be performed for people committed for military missions reasons or in times of war.

 How can I have a civil union in Italy with a same-sex wedding?

 As every foreigner willing to get married abroad, you will need to request your wedding planner to inquire your Consulate in Italy in order to obtain a Nulla Osta for marriage purposes.